articulate/docker-ruby/README.md

 ### 2.5-stretch-slim

-This is our recommended 2.5 build if you don't need `qt5`
+This is our recommended 2.5 build if you don't need `qt5` or `xvfb`

 - Node: Latest 12.x
 - Postgres Client: Latest 9.6.x
-- QT: Latest available in stretch

 ### 2.5-stretch-slim-qt